Curtis Hill: Defeat for renomination

 Despite the allegations against him, Hill continued to seek the Republican re-nomination for attorney general in the 2020 election.
-He was opposed by three challengers—Decatur County prosecutor Nate Harter, former U.S. Representative Todd Rokita, and Indianapolis attorney John Westercamp—all of whom called into question Hill's fitness for office.
+He was opposed by three challengers — Decatur County prosecutor Nate Harter, former U.S. Representative Todd Rokita, and Indianapolis attorney John Westercamp — all of whom called into question Hill's fitness for office.
 The nominee was selected through a Republican state convention, rather than a primary election.
-In mail-in voting the Republican state convention, Rokita defeated Hill for renomination.
+In mail-in voting at the Republican state convention, Rokita defeated Hill for renomination.
 Rokita received 52% of the vote on the third round (after Westercamp was eliminated on the first ballot and Harter was eliminated in the second).
 In the general election, Rokita defeated Democratic nominee Jonathan Weinzapfel, marking the sixth consecutive election in which Republicans retained control of the Indiana AG's office.

-Indiana 2nd Congressional District Bid
+Indiana 2nd congressional district campaign

-After the death of Congresswoman Jackie Walorski, Hill attempted to replace her on the November 2022 ballot.
-He was defeated by Rudy Yakym, a political outsider and former finance director of Walorski’s first winning congressional campaign in 2012.
+After the death of U.S. Representative Jackie Walorski, Hill attempted to replace her on the November 2022 ballot.
+He was defeated at the Indiana Republican Party's caucus for the nomination by Rudy Yakym.